edking21/AngularAssetManager-GitHub-Demo/README.md

-# Angular grid-demo-github
+# Angular Asset Manager Github Demo

 An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.

-It intercepts Angular `Http` and `HttpClient` requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.
+Intercepts Angular `Http` and `HttpClient` requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

 Uses a reactive approach by issuing the Common Pattern with an Async Pipe to populate the main grid of assets.